 We have high expectations for all pupils and carefully plan a curriculum to enable success for all, despite varied starting points and backgrounds.
-We want all pupils to make rapid and sustained progress in their learning and to achieve well.
+We want all pupils, particularly those facing disadvantage, to make rapid and sustained progress in their learning and to achieve well.
 We aim to create a positive learning environment where success for all is celebrated, and pupils are enabled to access all aspects of school life.
 This is implemented through delivery of the strategies within this statement.